-Charlie is an introspective, socially awkward, intelligent, freshman.
-He frequently acts in the wrong way and says the wrong thing, and as a result experiences rapid cycling of negative and anxious emotions.
-The first friend he makes upon starting high school is his English teacher, Bill, and it is this social contact that enables him to persevere through “swirlies” (involving a head in a toilet) and general isolation.
+In The Perks of Being a Wallflower, Charlie is an introspective, socially awkward, intelligent, freshman.
+He frequently acts in the wrong way and says the wrong thing, and as a result rapidly cycles into negative and anxious emotions.
+The first friend he makes upon starting high school is his English teacher, Bill, and this friendship gives him the strength to persevere through “swirlies” (involving a head in a toilet) and general isolation.

 Incidentally (see what I did there, Perks fans?), literature is central to the friendship between Charlie and his teacher.
 Bill is struggling with his own love life, and seems to recognise the isolation Charlie feels at school.
-He is able to hand Charlie books that he predicts will help him, both in finding someone to relate to and in helping him deal with high school.
+In a show of bibliotherapy, he is able to hand Charlie books that he predicts will help him, both in finding someone to relate to and in helping him deal with high school.

 Here I’d like to run through some of the books that Bill hands to Charlie, while considering the reason behind each choice and the results that they bring.

 To Kill a Mockingbird by Harper Lee is the first book Charlie is given.
-As he feels isolated and set-apart from other pupils, Charlie would relate to the character of Boo Radley, but also learn from the character’s gradual integration into Maycomb society that occurs with good deeds and social contact.
+As he feels isolated and distant from other pupils, Charlie would probably relate to the character of Boo Radley, but also learn from the character’s gradual integration into Maycomb society through his good deeds and social contact.

 For growing up…

 Peter Pan by J.M.
-Barrie is a book that Charlie classes as “fantasy”, and one that allows him to “participate” in social activities rather than being entirely involved in the story’s plot.
+Barrie is a book that Charlie classes as fantasy, and one that helps him to “participate” in social activities.
 Charlie states, “I think Bill gave me the book to teach me a lesson of some kind”.
-Perhaps this was a lesson on growing up or the difficult transition between childhood and adulthood.
+Perhaps this was a lesson on growing up, or the difficult transition between childhood and adulthood.